tBuddy00/itsm-killer/docker/basics/step8_remove/text.md

-# Removing docker container and images
+# Removing docker container and docker images

 When working with Docker containers, it’s easy for the number of containers to grow quickly.
 By now, you might already see a few containers listed when you run `docker ps`{{exec}}.